 As mentioned, it’s okay to leave your cat alone for part or all of one day.
 But it’s smart to prepare for delays and emergencies.
 What if there’s a snowstorm, or your car breaks down, or something else prevents you from making it home in time for your cat’s evening meal?
 Even if you plan to be home for your cat, plans can change.

 The truth is, even the most solitary cats need someone to check in on them once a day.
 A reliable pet sitter can give your cat the care they’re accustomed to while you’re gone.
 For some cats, a quick stop-in to scoop the litter tray and refresh the food and water bowls is enough.
-Other cats may benefit from a longer visit from a house sitter which includes play sessions and plenty of cuddles.
+Other cats may benefit from a longer visit from someone who offers cat sitting and who can provide play sessions and plenty of cuddles.